raspy135/Qun-mk2/README.md

 System | Enter system sub-mode
 System2 | Enter system2 sub-mode

-### Load preset
+### Load Preset

-**If you are older than v4.52, please update to match this document.**
+**If your firmware is older than v4.52, please update to match this document.**

- Each folder can store up to 40 preset.
+Each folder can store up to 40 presets.
 There is no difference between factory preset and user preset.

 Factory presets are stored under bank6,7,8(Legacy folder structure) or under category names.
 **SD card temlate is updated with firmware v4.52 and later, it has improved preset load/save UI.
-If you see category names like Bass or Drums but nothing inside, you need to download sd_template.zip and extract the folders and files.
-Copy folders and presets under /preset.**
+If you see category names like Bass or Drums but nothing inside, you need to download sd_template.zip (see under Links and Information) and extract the folders and files.
+Copy folders and presets under the `/preset` folder.**

 If you edit SD card, you can create your own folders.
 Only 1 depth folder is supported.